patternfly-kotlin/patternfly-kotlin/README.md

 }
 ```

-See the [showcase](https://patternfly-kotlin.github.io/patternfly-fritz2-showcase/) and the [API documentation](https://patternfly-kotlin.github.io/patternfly-fritz2/patternfly-fritz2/) for more examples and how to use the various components.
+To see more components in action, take a look at the [showcase](https://patternfly-kotlin.github.io/patternfly-fritz2-showcase/).
+Read the [API documentation](https://patternfly-kotlin.github.io/patternfly-fritz2/patternfly-fritz2/) to learn how to use the various components.